hirrolot/datatype99/README.md

         ...
         <datatype-name><variant-name>N <variant-name>N;
     } data;
-} <datatype-name> ;
+};
 ```

- 5. For each variant, the following function called a _value constructor_ is generated:
+ 6. For each variant, the following function called a _value constructor_ is generated:

 ```
 inline static <datatype99-name> <variant-name>(...) { /* ... */ }